Classification of Metaplectic Fusion Categories: Preliminaries

 A {\em balanced fusion category} is a braided pivotal fusion category with balancing $\theta_a= \epsilon_a \circ \psi_a$.
 The trace of this morphism, by abuse of notation, will also be denoted $\theta_a$ and the diagonal matrix with entries $\theta_a$ will be called the $T$-matrix.
 A {\em ribbon fusion category} is a balanced fusion category that is also spherical.

 There also exist a family of invariants $S_{ab}$ corresponding to the evaluations of Hopf links colored by each pair of equivalence classes $(a,b)$.
 The matrix with entries $S_{ab}$ is called the $S$-Matrix and a {\em modular category} is a ribbon fusion category with non-degenerate $S$-matrix.
 In the case that $\mathcal C$ is modular than all $\mathcal \theta_a$ are roots of unity.
 The matrices $\frac{1}{q(\mathcal C)} S$ and $T=diag(\theta_a)$ give a representation of the modular group $SL(2,\Z)$.
-It is believed that the pair $(S,T)$ uniquely determine the modular category and typically what one does in classifying modular categories (e.g. \cite{MR2544735},\cite{2013arXiv1310.7050B}) is enumerate the admissible pairs $(S,T)$.
+It was believed that the pair $(S,T)$ uniquely determine the modular category and typically what one does in classifying modular categories (e.g. \cite{MR2544735},\cite{2013arXiv1310.7050B}) is enumerate the admissible pairs $(S,T)$.
+However, it has since then become clear that $(S,T)$ do not suffice to uniquely determine the modular category \cite{mignard}.